gee-community/eetasks/docs/runGEEscripts.md

 > ❗ Use of `EE Tasks: run GEE script` is experimental and recommended for experienced GEE developers only.
 Not following [GEE coding best practices](https://developers.google.com/earth-engine/guides/best_practices) might lead to the extension crashing (e.g. the equivalent of [browser lock](https://developers.google.com/earth-engine/guides/debugging#browser-lock)).
 However, it's not the end of world, as a simple "Reload window" should get the extension running back to normal.

-However, simple client-side errors will be catched:
+However, simple client-side errors will be caught:

 ![hellogee-log](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/helloGEE-syntaxError.png)